rollins-cms/mat310-spr20/sprint1/sprint1.md

    * Define "Backlog", "Burndown charts", "Planning Poker", "Retrospective"
    * Why do we use Scrum?
 How is it related to Agile?
 What are the core values of each?
    * Be able to use the Trello software.
+   * Understand how we're adapting Scrum to Scrumage in this course
 2. Review Logic Basics (FoC: 1.1, 1.2, 1.5)
    * Variables and propositions
    * Conjunction, disjunction, negation, conditional, biconditional, exclusive or - logic, operators, and notation